opensearch-project/documentation-website/_search-plugins/knn/api.md

 Query parameter |  Description
 :--- | :---
 `model_id` | (Optional) The unique identifier of the fetched model.
-If not specified, a random id is generated.
+If not specified, then a random ID is generated.
 `node_id` | (Optional) Specifies the preferred node to execute the training process.
 If provided, the specified node is used for training if it has the necessary capabilities and resources available.

 Request parameter |  Description